bxparks/AceSegment/DEVELOPER.md

                              SoftTmiFastInterface.h
 ```

-## Hardware and Communcation Abstraction
+## Hardware and Communication Abstraction

 The classes under `ace_segment/hw` provide a thin layer of abstraction over
 low-level hardware and communication.
 This allows alternate implementation to be